mepalashganguly/Interviews/README.md

 Cluster Autoscaller always need same configuration EC2 Instance where as in Karpenter we can call any size of EC2 instatance into Kubernetes Cluster Pool.

+Karpentar provides metrics hence it;s provide certain level of visibility.

+Karpentar deployed several CRDsfrom it's Helm

+NodeClass
+- EC2NodeClass - AWS - To Map each Node in NodePool available in the each Node Porovide.
+- AKSNodeClass - Azure
+- ECSNodeClass - Alibaba
+NodePool - is refereing to NodeClass allwing Karpenter to doing task properly
+- It has certain level of config for kubelet how should it behave refering maximum number pods or restrict resource size etc.
+- But most important it help to create NodePool on which define its type of Nodes we are looking for depending on NodePool Node.
+NodeClaim -
+- Karpenter will create or delete the Node depending on the demand by Pod or the Cluster.
+- Karpenter Pod (demand) -> NodeClaim -> Karpenter -> EC2 -> Karpenter -> Node (Update)
+Karpenter will disrupt Node depending on "Epmty" / "UnderUtilize" / "Drifted"

 </b></details>